Can you use one of the strongest ingredients on one of the most sensitive areas of your skin? We explore the question below.

 When should you start using eye creams with retinol?

 “It is never too early to start anti-aging!
 Retinoids are used regularly for teens for treating acne, so they are certainly safe for younger skin,” says Dr. King.
 However, they may not be totally necessary until you reach your mid-twenties and early thirties when cell turnover starts to slow down.

 What are some retinol alternatives that can be found in eye creams?

 If you have sensitive skin and don’t want to risk the irritation, there are many other anti-aging alternatives to retinol that can be used near the eyes.
 Dr. Zeichner recommends bakuchiol, which is “a botanical extract that works through the same receptors as retinol to help stimulate collagen.”
 It’s not quite as potent as retinol, and the possibility of irritation is much lower.

 Dr. King likes eye creams with anti-aging ingredients such as vitamin C, goji berry extract, and peptides.
 Two eye creams we love that contain peptides are the Swanicoco Fermentation Peptine Eye Care Cream and the Elensilia CPP Collagen 80% Intensive Eye Cream (shop both below!).

 Retinol is a very effective ingredient, and its skin benefits can definitely be extended over to the eye area.
 But, it’s important to take it one step at a time.
 “Some people may not be able to tolerate it, but most people will be able to – if they start with a small amount of a moisturizing formula a couple of nights per week and increase as needed,” Dr. King says.
-And don’t forget to!
+And don’t forget to patch test!